PX4/PX4-Devguide/en/advanced/camera_trigger.md

 # Camera Trigger
 The camera trigger driver allows the use of the AUX ports to send out pulses in order to trigger a camera.
 This can be used for multiple applications including timestamping photos for aerial surveying and reconstruction, synchronizing a multi-camera system or visual-inertial navigation.

-In addition to a pulse being sent out, a MAVLink message is published containing a sequence number (thus the current session's image sequence number) and the corresponding time stamp.
+In addition to a pulse being sent out, a MAVLink message is published containing a sequence number (thus the current session's image sequence number) and the corresponding timestamp.

 ## Trigger modes